The Increasing Cybersecurity Attacks in Africa

 Many African countries lack the necessary cybersecurity infrastructure to protect against sophisticated cyberattacks.
 Insufficient investment in cybersecurity technologies and services leaves financial institutions exposed.
 Their budget constraints often prioritize other areas over cybersecurity.

-Many institutions use outdated security measures, such as traditional antivirus software and basic firewalls, which are inadequate against advanced persistent threats (APTs) and zero-day exploits.
+Many institutions use outdated security measures, such as traditional antivirus software and basic firewalls, are inadequate against advanced persistent threats (APTs) and zero-day exploits.

 Regulatory Gaps